academe/OmniPay-Payone/README.md

 * **Server API** - for interacting directly with server without user intervention.
 * **Frontend API** - for delivering hosted credit card (CC) forms to the user.
-* Client API - for interacting with a JavaScript front end.
+* **Client API** - for interacting with a JavaScript front end.

-This package is interested in just the first two; Server API for capturing authorized payments and the Front end for setting up CC forms.
+The Server API is mainly for capturing authorized payments and the Front end is for setting up CC forms.
+The Client side is for supporting AJAX in the browser.
 You can also do authorisations and make payments using the Server API, so long as you are fully aware of the PCI implications.

 The Server API also has a notification handler for receiving the payment results and captured user information from the PAYONE servers.

+You will most likely be using a mix of Server, Frontend and Client functions as they complement each other.

 ### Shop and Access API Versions